ucsb-cs148/s21/_lectures/lect07.md

 * Standup
 * Practice branches and pull requests (PR)
-* Work towards MVP a week from today
+* Work towards MVP a week from today.
+See also [lab03](https://ucsb-cs148.github.io/s21/lab/lab03/)